sprax/cpp/.github/PULL_REQUEST_TEMPLATE/feature.md

 a Trello card [link], or describe here what the feature does and why we want that.

 - [ ] [What does it do?
-Issues in thie repo can be added as #N.  Others need the full link.]
+Issues in this repo can be added as #N.  Others need the full link.]
 - [ ] Feature has unit and/or system tests [or reason that does not apply, e.g., only the README changed]
-- [ ] Feature documented in code (doxygen-style comments in headers).
+- [ ] Feature documented in code (Doxygen-style comments in headers).
 - [ ] Feature demonstrated in context [or reason that does not apply, e.g., ONLY a test changed].

 **How To Use This Feature**